LihEltscheminov/introduction-to-programming/README.md

-# Those are the activities i have developed during my introductory programming studies.
+# Those are the activities I have developed during my introductory programming studies.